DevMountain/ft-syllabus/README.md

 ## <a name="week5"></a> Week 5
 #### <a name="day51"></a> Day 1 - No Server Project
+- Requirements
+  - At least 3 routes
+  - At least 2 directives
+    - 1 directive can be just a templateUrl for code re-use
+    - 1 directive needs to do some javascript (event if it's just elem.css({}) in the link function)
+  - [Bonus] Use firebase or an API
+    - This should take a back seat to making a solid project with angular
+  - [Bonus 2] Make it look nice!
+Styling is important to employers.
+It's important to practice.
+Feel free to google for 'inspiration' to mimic.

 #### <a name="day52"></a> Day 2 - No Server Project